Submitting RNA

 • Samples must be stored in nuclease-free ultrapure water or low TE buffer (10 mM Tris-HCl, pH 7.0-8.0, 0.1 mM EDTA) at -80°C

-• RNA samples must not contain > 1 mM EDTA and must be free of organic contaminants, such as phenol and ethanol since these substances can interfere with library preparation reactions
+• RNA samples must not contain > 1 mM EDTA and must be free of salts and organic contaminants, such as phenol and ethanol since these substances can interfere with library preparation reactions

 • Provide spectrophotometric absorbances from a NanoDrop or similar.
-260/280 and 260/230 absorbance ratios indicate RNA purity, values outside these ranges indicate the presence of contaminants
+A260/A280 and A260/A230 absorbance ratios indicate RNA purity.
+Values outside these ranges indicate the presence of contaminants

 Illumina Stranded Total RNA Prep with Ribo-Zero Plus, Ligation: